Connect with us

 East Africa consumes less than 500,000 tonnes of raw steel per year, which means Devki Steel Mills can single-handedly meet the regional demand for the commodity.

-“This plant is something we should celebrate, not just as Kenyans, but as the region…It has put Kenya on the world map as country producing virgin steel,” Mr Raval added.
+“This plant is something we should celebrate, not just as Kenyans, but as the region…It has put Kenya on the world map as a country producing virgin steel,” Mr Raval added.

 The Kwale raw steel factory will operate blast furnace technology for main steel manufacturing using internally generated power supplemented by the supply from the national grid.